 Due to long, curved claws, they have a pigeon-toed walk while on the ground.
 Their broad feet and sharp claws also help them dig for roots and for shelter.
 Like the beaver, the North American porcupine has bright orange incisors.

 Length: 2.5 to 3.5 feet

 Porcupines are mainly nocturnal, but they may be seen during the day, especially in the tops of trees.
 They climb awkwardly, but they’re more at home in trees than on the ground.
-Generally, porcupines are solitary in the summer and colonial in winter, living in dens.
-Dens are found in hollow trees or natural caves in rocks.
-Foulsmelling urine marks their territories.
+Generally, porcupines are solitary in the summer and colonial in winter, living in dens found in hollow trees or natural caves in rocks.
 They do not hibernate.

 They communicate with grunts and high-pitched cries that may be heard for a quarter of a mile, especially in the fall rutting season.
 Acute hearing allows them to respond quickly to threats.

-Porcupines don’t "shoot" their quills; they rattle and shed them upon impact so they become imbedded in an attacker.
+When threatened, they will rattle their quills to ward off predators.
+It's a common misconception that porcupines are able to "shoot" their quills.
+In fact, they shed them upon impact, so that the quills become imbedded in an attacker.
 Quills also provide buoyancy while swimming.

 Median Life Expectancy:

 North American porcupines are a species of Least Concern.
 They are considered “pests” because they can damage ornamental plants, wooden buildings, tool handles and other wooden objects.
 They are in danger of extinction in Mexico because of hunting.

 The porcupine’s common name is derived from French and means “thorny hog,” referring to the animal's quills.
 The scientific name, Erethizon, is Greek for "arouse" and is a reference to the species' reputation for being irritable.
 Dorsatum, is Latin for back.